medikoo/deferred/README.md

 Asynchronous handlers for array iterators, forEach and map:

-	all(arr.map(function (item) {
+	all(arr, function (item) {
 		// logic
 		return promise;
 	})
-	.then(function (results) {
+	(function (results) {
 		// deal with results
 		// if it's forEach than results are obsolete
 	})
 	.end();

-I decided not to implement array iterator functions in this library, for two reasons, first is as you see above - it's very easy and straightforward to setup them with provided chain methods, second it's unlikely we need most of them.
+I decided not to implement array iterator functions in this library, for two reasons, first is as you see above - it's very easy and straightforward to setup them with provided join methods, second it's unlikely we need most of them.